ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### Bugfix
 - Fix a case when `${10.0}` output `.`
 - Fix an error in documentation generation.
+- Fix an error causing Lua comment to remove the end line, causing syntax errors.

 ## Last minor version : 0.11.0
 ### Changes